dnsimple/dnsimple-support/content/articles/dnssec.markdown

 If your domain registrar provides an API for managing DS records, you can automate rotation for domains registered outside DNSimple.
 To do this, use the `dnssec.rotation_start` and `dnssec.rotation_complete` webhook events.
 You can find more information in [our developer documentation](https://developer.dnsimple.com/v2/webhooks/).

+### CDS/CDNSKEY

+CDS and CDNSKEY are two record types that can be used to automatically provision and deprovision DS records at parent name servers.
+The parent name server provider must support CDS and/or CDNSKEY for these records to be used to automatically provision and deprovision DS records.

+CDS and CDNSKEY record types are automatically generated for all DNSimple zones signed after January 1st, 2019, and for all new DNSSEC DNSKEY records created after January 1st, 2019.
+CDS and CDNSKEY records are managed by DNSimple.
+These records are not meant to be added or removed manually.

+You can find details about how CDS/CDNSKEY work in [RFC 8078](https://tools.ietf.org/html/rfc8078).

 ## DS records without a corresponding DNSKEY

 When a DS record is present at your domain registrar, but there's no corresponding DNSKEY in your zone, DNSSEC-aware resolvers will fail to resolve your domain.
 For example, with Google Public DNS this will result in a SERVFAIL.
 Clients using a non-DNSSEC-aware resolver will still be able to resolve your domain.
 To fix this issue, remove the DS record from your registrar.
 This won't immediately fix resolution for some clients, as they'll see the cached DS record.
 DS record time-to-live values are set by domain registries and may be set to values of 12 hours or more.